Importance of spiritual support at the end of life

 October 20, 2023

-Spiritual support is important at end-of-life for many reasons.
+Spiritual support is important at the end of life for many reasons.
 Being diagnosed with a terminal illness often causes loved ones to think about death, loss and grief, in ways that haven’t had to before.

 This type of support helps loved ones approaching the end of life and those close to them including their relatives and friends, too: